Select Box

 Component

-It typically appears as a drop-down menu, conserving screen space while offering users a clear and intuitive interface for making selections.
-Select Boxes are commonly used for presenting choices, such as country selection, category filtering…
+It usually appears as a drop-down menu, conserving screen space while offering users a clear and intuitive interface for making selections.
+Select Boxes are commonly used to display options, such selecting countries, filtering categories, etc..

 Select Boxes can enhance usability by reducing cognitive load and ensuring consistent input, ultimately improving the overall user experience.